 Eve then becomes a ‘Temptress’ herself, persuading Adam to also eat the fruit.
 God then curses the serpent and the ground before telling Adam and Eve the consequences of their sin, banishing them from the Garden of Eden.

-In the story the archetypal Temptress, in the form of both the serpent and Eve herself, lead to the downfall of both Adam and Eve and consequentially of mankind as a whole.
+In the story, the archetypal Temptress, in the form of both the serpent and Eve herself, leads to the downfall of both Adam and Eve and consequentially of mankind as a whole.

 Temptress Archetype in Greek Mythology

 A further example of the archetypal Temptress is found in Greek mythology in the form of the Sirens.